To be considered for the M.Sc. (Applied) program, the following components must be completed using the Uapply system by

-- Completion of the Graduate Admissions Online Application Apply online (Open as of October 1, 2014).
+- Completion of the Graduate Admissions Online Application Apply online.
 Please take the time to read the important Graduate Admissions Procedures information preamble before completing the Online Application form.

 - CV (uploaded via application checklist)

 - Two recommendation letters.
 One recommendation should be completed by someone who can speak to your academic background and preparation, the other is to be completed by someone who can speak about your professionalism and potential as a clinician (e.g., a job, volunteer, or community service supervisor).
 See here for information about what will be asked of the referees.
 ONLY TWO RECOMMENDATION LETTERS (ONE ACADEMIC AND ONE PROFESSIONAL) WILL BE CONSIDERED, SO CHOOSE REVIEWERS WHO CAN BEST SPEAK ABOUT EACH SET OF QUALITIES.
 Your letter writers will be asked to identify themselves as professional or academic.
 Any additional letters will be deleted and will not help your application.
 On the electronic application form you must provide the names and email addresses of your referees.
 McGill will contact your referees and invite them to upload references on your behalf.
 Recommendation letters SHOULD NOT BE MAILED to the School of Communication Sciences and Disorders.

 - Unofficial transcripts (from all universities attended).
 Once you are admitted, you will be required to supply official transcripts before enrolling for courses.
 Please note, we need all unofficial transcripts by the January 15th deadline.
 Please do NOT wait until you have grades for Fall 2016 courses.